riebrieb/html-to-rtf-browser-update/README.md

 # HTML To RTF
->This project convert html to rtf format in the server.
+>This project convert html to rtf format in the browser.

 ## Prerequisites
 >This project work with NodeJS in the server side